fjungclaus/GarminConnectCoursePointFixer/README.md

 GarminConnect: Fix "distance along the track" of course points for imported GPX tracks containing waypoints.
 Garmin always puts a distance of "0" into the FIT files, which breaks the course point list (roadbook feature) on Garmin Edge devices ...

 # Changelog
+- 2025/01/24, 0.9.5
+  - Poke around in the dark to find the react props we're interested in, instead of using a fixed XPath

 - 2024/05/13, 0.9.4
   - No longer use GM_addStyle().
 This no longer seems to exist for Greasemonkey
   - Sucessfully tested with Firefox + Greasmonkey and Chrome + Tampermonkey